-Subsequent to year-end, the spread of the novel strain of coronavirus, known as "COVID-19", resulted in the declaration by the World Health Organization of a pandemic.
-Governments worldwide have enacted emergency measures to combat the spread of the virus, which has caused material disruption to businesses globally, resulting in an economic slow-down.
+On March 11, 2020, the World Health Organization declared a pandemic as a result of the spread of the novel strain of coronavirus, known as "COVID-19".
+Governments worldwide enacted emergency measures to combat the spread of the virus, which caused material disruption to businesses globally, resulting in an economic slow-down.
 The impact of the COVID-19 outbreak and the implications resulting from measures enacted by governments is unknown, and the financial impact to the Foundation's financial position and future results cannot be estimated.